-3 In the Survey Methodology, the surveyed classification is Police Officer II.
-However, per past agreement between CAHP and DPA, the weighted average salary is computed based on the combined count of Police Officer I. II and III incumbents.
+In the Survey Methodology, the surveyed classification is Police Officer II.
+However, per past agreement between CAHP and DPA, the weighted average salary is computed based on the combined count of Police Officer I, II and III incumbents.
 The reason is that the Field Training Officer function of the Police Officer III duties is the same as the Field Training Officer function of the CHP Officer, Range A, duties.
 The Police Officer III class is an assignment to a higher pay grade for a position carrying greater responsibility or requiring greater expertise.
 The Police Officer I is the cadet class.

-- For the five surveyed organizations and the CHP Officer, the survey subtracts the weighted employee contribution to retirement from the compensation subtotal resulting in total compensation. - The CHP Officer total compensation and surveyed organizations' total compensation are compared to determine the percent by which the CHP Officer leads or lags the surveyed organizations' total compensation. - A CHP Officer lag, rounded to 1/10th percent, becomes the CHP Officer salary increase at July 1, 2011.
+- For the CHP Officer, the survey combines the weighted maximum salary and weighted special pays to determine the weighted compensation subtotal before adding the contribution toward prefunding employee retiree health and then subtracting the employee contribution to retirement. - □For the five surveyed organizations and the CHP Officer, the survey subtracts the weighted employee contribution to retirement from the compensation subtotal resulting in total compensation. - □The CHP Officer total compensation and surveyed organizations' total compensation are compared to determine the percent by which the CHP Officer leads or lags the surveyed organizations' total compensation. - □ A CHP Officer lag, rounded to 1/10th percent, becomes the CHP Officer salary increase at July 1, 2012.